-The billionaire founder and CEO of Tesla and SpaceX, usually spends up to 100 hours a week on both companies — whilst plotting to transport humans to mars and chowing down lunch meals within 5 minutes before getting back to his work.
+The billionaire founder and CEO of Tesla and SpaceX, usually spends up to 100 hours a week on both companies — whilst being an aerospace defense industry mogul and chowing down lunch meals within 5 minutes before getting back to his work.

 Musk is also a family man who spends up to four days each week with his five children.
 He also manages to find time for regular exercise two times a week, as well as on his personal hobbies.